T

 Semana Santa (Holy Week)

-Major religious observances, processions, and a significant travel period for Mexicans.
+Major religious observances, processions, and increased tourism.

 November